AxolotlClient/AxolotlClient-mod/README.md

-# AxolotlClient-mod (1.8.9)
+# AxolotlClient-mod

-A Complete (nearly) mod to have various features on legacyfabric 1.8.9
+A Complete (nearly) mod to have various features on various Minecraft versions

 *Also available in other Languages: [Türkçe](doc/README-tr.md)*